google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 1970, 00:00 UTC), ignoring leap seconds.
 Note that the leaves of a log's Merkle Tree are not required to be in strict chronological order.

+`entry_type` specifies how the contents of the `tbs_certificate` field should be interpreted, as described below.

 `issuer_key_hash` is the HASH of the public key of the CA that issued the certificate or precertificate, calculated over the DER encoding of the key represented as SubjectPublicKeyInfo [RFC5280].
 This is needed to bind the CA to